KSchaaij/Stable-and-Personalised-Lexical-Profiles/README.md

 ## :file_folder: Repository Information

 This repository contains the code scripts corresponding to profile extraction and evaluation as described in our paper.
+Note that a single script is used for several steps in our work, this needs to be adjusted by hand (see Information_script.txt).
 To keep the repository concise, plotting scripts are excluded.
 The corresponding results are reported and discussed our paper.

 **Important note.** The scripts have been restructured and reorganised to improve logical organisation of our repository.
 As a result, directory paths and file references from the original project may no longer be valid.